Lando-Ke/py_search/README.md

 #Installation

-TODO: copy into web dir
+copy into web dir//can be integrated

 #Usage

-TODO: contains js/css/html/python
+contains js/css/html/python

 #Contributing